natecostello/van_two_point_oh/van/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 ## 24V Concept Charge

+TODO: Strike through, and link to primary Alternator Charging Article.

 **TLDR:** By using maximum idle and both alternators maximally, a charge rate of 5124W (Multiplus Compact 183A at 28V) or 5544W (Multiplus 24/3000 198A at 28V) should be achievable.
 This equates to about 10 or 11 hours of air conditioning per hour of idle or driving.
 By only using the second alternator, a charge rate of 3724W should be achievable, equating to about 7 hours of air conditioning per hour of idle or driving.

 ### Second Alternator Charging